David Beasley

 David Muldrow Beasley (born February 26, 1957) is an American politician, law professor, and the former executive director of the United Nations World Food Programme.
-A member of the Republican Party, he served one term as the 113th Governor of South Carolina from 1995 until 1999 before losing reelection to Democrat Jim Hodges.
+A member of the Republican Party, he served one term as the 113th governor of South Carolina from 1995 until 1999 before losing reelection to Democrat Jim Hodges.
 He also served as a state representative from 1981 until 1995.

 Early life

 Beasley was born in Lamar, South Carolina.
 He is the son of Richard Lee Beasley and Jacqueline (Blackwell) Beasley.
 He graduated from Lamar High School in 1975, then attended the Capitol Page School in Washington, DC while serving as a page in the U.S. Congress.

 Early political career

-Elected to the South Carolina House of Representatives at age 20, Beasley transferred from Clemson University to the University of South Carolina where he received a BA in Interdisciplinary Studies in 1979 and a J.D. from the School of Law in 1983.
+Elected to the South Carolina House of Representatives at age 20 as a Democrat, Beasley transferred from Clemson University to the University of South Carolina where he received a BA in Interdisciplinary Studies in 1979 and a J.D. from the School of Law in 1983.
 Beasley was a member of the South Carolina House representing the Society Hill area from 1979 until 1995, serving as majority whip from 1985 to 1986 and the majority leader from 1987 to 1989.
 He served as the youngest Speaker pro tempore and majority leader in the nation.

 During the 1991–92 legislative session Beasley switched to the Republican Party.